Eczema and Frequent Handwashing: Protecting Yourself. Protecting Your Skin.

 What is eczema?

-In addition to environmental irritants, common triggers to avoid might include allergens (such as pets, pollens, dust mites and molds), foods (such as dairy, wheat, eggs, nuts, soy, juices from fresh fruits and vegetables and certain meats and fishes), certain temperatures (especially hot weather with high or low humidity), clothing (wool and synthetic materials that make you sweat), stress and hormones.
+In addition to environmental irritants, common triggers might include allergens (such as pets, pollens, dust mites and molds), foods (such as dairy, wheat, eggs, nuts, soy, juices from fresh fruits and vegetables and certain meats and fishes), certain temperatures (especially hot weather with high or low humidity), clothing (wool and synthetic materials that make you sweat), stress and hormones.

 Minimizing the effects of frequent handwashing on eczema